-Appendix A: Signs and Indicators of abuse 28 Appendix B: Managing a Disclosure of Abuse 31 Appendix C: Procedures if an allegation is made against a member of staff 32 Appendix D: Key Roles and Responsibilities 33 Appendix E: Key messages from Serious Case Reviews 35
+Appendix B: Managing a Disclosure of Abuse36Appendix C: Procedures if an allegation is made against a member of staff37Appendix D: Key Roles and Responsibilities38

-1. Introduction and Context:
+1. Introduction and Context

 1.1 Our responsibilities

 Section 175 of the Education Act 2002 places a duty on local authorities in relation to their education functions, the governing bodies of maintained schools and the governing bodies of further education institutions (which include sixth-form colleges) to exercise their functions with a view of safeguarding and promoting the welfare of children who are either pupils at a school or who are students under 18 years of age attending further education institutions.